1948 United States Senate election in Texas: Legal battle

-At 9:50 pm on Friday, September 10, the Johnson team obtained an ex parte temporary restraining order to prevent a recount in Jim Wells County.
+At 9:50 p.m. on Friday, September 10, the Johnson team obtained an ex parte temporary restraining order to prevent a recount in Jim Wells County.

 The state Democratic Party upheld Johnson.
 At midnight on September 13, the Democratic Party's executive committee voted to certify Johnson's nomination by a majority of one (29–28), with the last vote cast for Johnson by Temple, Texas newspaper publisher Frank W. Mayborn, whom John Connally persuaded to cut short an out-of-state business trip and return to Texas to participate in the meeting.

-At 6:25 am on Wednesday, September 15, Stevenson obtained a temporary restraining order from federal District Court Judge Whitfield Davidson, who was vacationing at a cabin on Caddo Lake, which prevented certification of Johnson as the party's nominee.
+At 6:25 a.m. on Wednesday, September 15, Stevenson obtained a temporary restraining order from federal District Court Judge Whitfield Davidson, who was vacationing at a cabin on Caddo Lake, which prevented certification of Johnson as the party's nominee.
 On September 21–22, Stevenson went to court and obtained an injunction that prevented Johnson from appearing on the general election ballot.
 Johnson appealed, represented by his friend, future US Supreme Court Justice Abe Fortas.
-Fortas, an extremely adept lawyer known for his support for liberal causes, argued that a federal court had no jurisdiction over a state primary election.
+Fortas, an extremely adept lawyer known for his support of liberal causes, argued that a federal court had no jurisdiction over a state primary election.
 Associate Justice Hugo Black, sitting as a circuit court judge, ruled that jurisdiction over naming a nominee rested with the party, not the federal government.
 Stevenson appealed to the full United States Supreme Court, which heard arguments in early October and sustained Black's ruling on October 7, effectively ending the dispute.